Chapter 3: Reversible Computing

 Bennett's method is not free.
 It comes with costs:

-• Time: The computation runs forward and then backward, roughly doubling the number of gate operations.
-In practice, the overhead is a constant factor (about 2x plus the cost of copying the output).
+• Time: The computation runs forward and then backward, roughly doubling the number of gate operations (plus the cost of copying the output).
+The time overhead is a constant factor of about 2x.

 • Space: During the forward pass, all intermediate results must be stored simultaneously.
-If the original circuit uses $S$ bits of space and runs for $T$ steps, the naive reversible version needs $O(T)$ extra ancilla bits.
-Bennett showed that with a more sophisticated pebbling strategy, this can be reduced to $O(S \log T)$ extra bits - a much better trade-off, at the cost of more time.
+If the original circuit uses $S$ bits of workspace and runs for $T$ steps, the naive reversible version needs $O(T)$ extra ancilla bits.
+Bennett later showed (in 1989) that with a more sophisticated "pebbling" strategy, this can be reduced to $O(S \log T)$ extra bits - a much better trade-off, at the cost of more computation time.

 • Ancilla bits: You need scratch bits initialized to known values (0).
 These are recycled by uncomputation, but you need enough of them to hold all intermediate values during the forward pass.

-The key takeaway is that the overhead is polynomial, not exponential.
-Making a computation reversible does not fundamentally change its difficulty class.
+The key takeaway: the overhead is polynomial, not exponential.
+Making a computation reversible does not change its computational complexity class.
 Any problem solvable in polynomial time on a conventional computer is solvable in polynomial time on a reversible computer.
-Reversibility is a constraint on how we compute, not on what we can compute.
+Reversibility constrains how we compute, not what we can compute.

 3.4 Why Quantum Computing Demands Reversibility

-Everything we have discussed so far has been classical physics.
-We chose to study reversible computing because of Landauer's principle and thermodynamic efficiency.
-But quantum mechanics makes reversibility not just desirable - it makes it mandatory.
+Everything we have discussed so far is classical physics.
+We explored reversible computing because of Landauer's principle and the thermodynamics of information erasure.
+But now we arrive at the real reason this chapter exists: quantum mechanics makes reversibility not merely desirable for energy efficiency, but mandatory for the operation of any quantum computer.

 What Unitarity Means for Gates